Hallsville High School (Texas): Athletics

 The Hallsville Bobcats compete in cross country, volleyball, football, basketball, powerlifting, soccer, golf, tennis, track, softball and baseball.
 The school has a baseball venue, The Ballpark at Hallsville.
 The Bobcats compete in the University Interscholastic League in baseball.

 UIL Academics

 The Hallsville High School UIL Academic team currently consists of 21 academic teams: Accounting, Computer Applications, Current Issues and Events, Literary Criticism, Ready Writing, Social Studies, Spelling and Vocabulary, Calculator Applications, Computer Science, Mathematics, Number Sense, Robotics, Science, One-Act Play, Theatrical Design, Film, Extemporaneous Speaking, Oral Interpretation, Debate, and Congress.

 The Academic Team is the largest extra-curricular event at Hallsville High School.

 In 2018, the Hallsville UIL team hosted the UIL District Meet.
 In 2019 Hallsville sent 23 students to state with Nathan Davis winning state champion in Biology and social studies in region 5.
 The first state champion for social studies coach Sheila Wright who has been teaching at HHS since 1993.
-Garret Bell for a second year in a row was state champion in accounting.
-The accounting team is coached by Amy Fix who has been teaching at HHS since 2011.